Piff the Magic Dragon: Consultant work

 Van der Put served as consultant to Penn and Teller, and helped develop the Vanishing African Spotted Pygmy Elephant Act.
-He also served as a magic consultant for the theater company Theatre-Rites, for their production of Mojo, as well as to Heston Blumenthal, who said van der Put worked on magic water for his restaurant The Fat Duck: "When two people ask for still and sparkling, we’ll pour it from the same bottle without any physical divide."
+He also served as a magic consultant for the theatre company Theatre-Rites, for their production of Mojo, as well as to Heston Blumenthal, who said van der Put worked on magic water for his restaurant The Fat Duck: "When two people ask for still and sparkling, we’ll pour it from the same bottle without any physical divide."

 Religious beliefs

 Van der Put grew up as an evangelical Christian, and performed Gospel magic when younger.
 When asked his opinion in an interview regarding the claim of some religious fundamentalists that dragons were actually fire-breathing dinosaurs, van der Put said:

 On the subject of religion, van der Put also said: "So, my joke with Penn [Jillette] is always that at some point he’s going to be renouncing his atheism and jump on the God bandwagon.
 [Laughs] But the truth is that … you know, it’s that thing about the older you get, the less you know."